entrepreneur-interet-general/OpenScraper/README.md

 ------

 ## CURRENTLY...
-- currently at step /4 - /5
+- currently at step /6 - /7
-- running scrapy from browser with a basic generic crawler
+- running scrapy from browser with a basic generic crawler and saving to db
-- create item to fill on the fly (genericItem)
+- api-like urls for pagination, contributors, dataset...
+- working on several generic spider scenarios
 - ...

-#### Notes / issues
+#### Notes for later / issues
 - the generic spider need to be tested on various websites configurations
 - must add a feature to use Selenium inside a spider if needed (ajax or .click function)